DrFaust92/bitbucket-go-client/docs/ProjectsApi.md

 > WorkspacesWorkspaceProjectsProjectKeyPermissionsConfigGroupsGroupSlugDelete(ctx, groupSlug, projectKey, workspace)
 Delete an explicit group permission for a project

 Deletes the project group permission between the requested project and group, if one exists.
 Only users with admin permission for the project may access this resource.
-Example:  $ curl -X DELETE https://api.bitbucket.org/2.0/workspaces/atlassian_tutorial/                  projects/PRJ/permissions-config/groups/developers  HTTP/1.1 204

 ### Required Parameters